felipezarco/add-ssh-key/README.md

 ssh-keygen -t ed25519 -C "felipezarco@hotmail.com"
 ```

-2. Enter a file in which to save the key
+2. Press Enter
 ```shell
 (/c/Users/you/.ssh/id_ed25519): **[Press enter]**
 ```

+3. Choose your password (not very hard since you will need it everytime)

-3. Check if below command outputs "Agent pid number"
+4. Check if below command outputs "Agent pid number"
 ```
 eval "$(ssh-agent -s)"
 ```

-4. Set the password to your private key (Optional on Windows)
+5. Set the password to your private key (Optional on Windows)
 ```
 ssh-add ~/.ssh/id_ed25519
 ```

-5. Copy the generated SSH key
+6. Copy the generated SSH key
 ````
 clip < ~/.ssh/id_ed25519.pub
 ````

-6. Go to Github profile menu > *Settings* > *SSH and GPG keys* and paste it!
+7. Go to Github profile menu > *Settings* > *SSH and GPG keys* and paste it!

-7. Click the "Star" top-right button if this worked.
+8. Click the "Star" top-right button if this worked.

+That's it!
+Do not forget to hit the ⭐ button if you are now using SSH instead of HTTPS!